Wonderful integrates with:

 1. Increased Transaction Costs

-Each payment comes with a processing fee, which can accumulate considerably when managing several transactions individually.
+Each payment incurs a processing fee, which can accumulate significantly when handling multiple transactions individually.

 For instance, when a business processes 100 supplier payments separately, incurring a fee of £0.50 for each, the overall expense amounts to £50.
 Batch processing can lower costs to a single flat fee ranging from £5 to £10, resulting in savings for each payment cycle.